 8. Exhale the same way you inhaled.
 Similar volume and force, feeling it in the same places, the same ocean wave sound, etc. Each inhale and exhale is probably about 10 seconds long.

-9. Hold for a couple seconds and love your perineum.
+9. Hold for a couple of seconds and love your perineum.
 “See” the perineum with the third eye and crown.

 10. Full inhale, hold, full exhale.

 11. Keep practicing this before progressing further.
 You are doing this correctly if you stick a finger underneath your nostrils during the exhale and cannot feel air coming out of it.
 This means that you are exhaling carbonic acid instead of carbon dioxide.
 This is good.
 When you reach this point, try the next steps.
 If not, adjust your Throat Lock, clear any phlegm and relax into your spine.

 If you still have troubles, exhale through your mouth with the silent “ha” sound like you are fogging up a mirror.
 Then, close your mouth and replicate the same feeling and sound.
 You should feel it in the same places in the mouth and throat.